yewstack/yew/examples/reactive-state/README.md

 ## About

-The purpose of this project is to show how to effectively pass state around your application in a reactive way, without throwing away the convenience of yew's `Agent` system.
+The purpose of this project is to show how to effectively pass state around your application in a reactive way, without throwing away the convenience of Yew's `Agent` system.

 You can use this as a minimal template for any of your web applications.
 The base for the state system here is a `yew` Agent and the `Mutable` wrapper from `futures_signals`.